Want to change your cabin before the start of your cruise? You can try upgrading at the pier for a significant savings.

 This is the story of our quest to upgrade at the port prior to a 7 night cruise aboard the Disney Fantasy at the end of January.

 In order to optimize our chances at getting an upgrade, we needed to arrive early at the port.
 Since we hadn’t secured the earliest port arrival time (the time Disney would allow to enter the port,) I decided to take Disney’s Magical Express to get our family to the pier.
 Our plan was to get on the 8:15 a.m. bus from the Orlando Airport Marriott Lakeside but we had just missed it and ended up on the 8:30 bus back to the airport.
 By the time we arrived at the airport, there was already a decent line forming for Magical Express check in to the port.
 I took my son and got in line to check in while my husband waited for the items to off load from the Marriott bus and then get them on the Disney luggage truck.
-(The luggage was placed on a truck right next to where we were dropped off by the Marriott bus and would next be seen delivered to the outside of our cabin on the ship.)
-I’d say Disney started checking us in shortly after we arrived which was around 8:45 a.m.
+(The luggage was placed on a truck right next to where we were dropped off by the Marriott bus and would next be seen delivered to door of our cabin on the ship.)
+Disney started checking us in shortly after we arrived which was around 8:45 a.m.
 We made it on the second bus to leave the airport that morning and sat about 6-10 rows back.
 We were probably on our way to the port around 9:15 a.m.

 That is how you upgrade at the port to a concierge cabin.
 It was stressful.
 Once we had made the decision to try and upgrade, we really just wanted the upgrade.
 Since we spend a lot of time in the room, we learned that for now we will just book into this category from the start when it’s not cost prohibitive.